DFE-Digital/schools-experience/docs/documents/env-vars.md

 `CANDIDATE_URN_WHITELIST` - Comma separated whitelist of school URNS which will always be shown in the search results.

 `SECRET_KEY_BASE` - Key used by Rails to verify the integrity of signed cookies.

+## Serving assets whilst in development mode

+`RAILS_SERVE_STATIC_FILES=true` - set this in your local `.env.local` file in order to be able to serve assets locally whilst developing